 Overall, distances for the pedestrian recognition task were longer than for the detection of direction task (p<0.001).
 For the recognition task, clothing had a significant effect on recognition distances (p<0.001), where all the biomotion clothing resulted in significantly longer distances than sports, yellow or black clothing (Figure 1).
 Overall, pedestrians wearing biomotion strips were recognised earlier, at four times longer distances compared to when wearing black.
 There was no significant effect of pedestrian orientation on recognition distance (p=0.84), but there was a significant interaction of clothing and orientation (p=0.034), where sports clothing was less effective when pedestrians walked sideways than towards oncoming traffic.
-For the pedestrian direction task, clothing had a significant effect on direction detection distances (p<0.001), where all the biomotion clothing resulted in significantly longer direction detection distances than sports, yellow or black clothing (Figure 1).
-There was a significant effect of pedestrian orientation on direction detection distance (p=0.004), and a significant interaction between clothing and orientation (p=0.032), where direction detection distances were longer in the biomotion clothing condition when pedestrians walked sideways than towards the driver.
+For the pedestrian direction task, clothing had a significant effect on direction detection distances (p<0.001), where all the biomotion clothing resulted in significant effect of pedestrian orientation (p=0.034), where sports clothing was less effective when pedestrians walked sideways than towards oncoming traffic.
+For the pedestrian direction task, clothing had a significant effect on direction detection distances (p<0.001), where all the biomotion clothing (Figure 1).
+There was a significant effect of pedestrian orientation on direction detection distances (p=0.034), and a significant interaction between clothing and orientation (p=0.032), where direction detection distances were longer in the biomotion clothing condition when pedestrians walked sideways than towards the driver.